instayu/html-5-calander/Pull-Request-Flow.md

 git merge dev-3.x
 ```

-(Fix any merge issues to make sure I'm clean)
+(Fix any merge issues to make sure your build is clean.)

 When you are ready for a Pull Request
 -------------------------------------